-From some of the best films in cinema history to great Netflix originals that have hit the streaming service over the past few years, here are 15 of the best comedy movies you can catch in October 2020 on Netflix.
+From some of the best films in cinema history to great Netflix originals that have hit the streaming service over the past few years, here are 15 of the best comedy movies you can catch this month on Netflix.

-Updated on October 1 – Every month movies come and go from Netflix, however, more movies arrive all the time.
+Updated in October 2021 — Every month, movies come and go from Netflix.
+However, more movies arrive all the time.
 We will always keep this list updated with the best movies to watch right now.

 Pineapple Express (2008)

 In 2008, David Gordon Green directed the stoner buddy comedy Pineapple Express.

 The movie starred Seth Rogan as a process server who heads over to his drug dealer’s (James Franco) apartment to get some more weed.
 They then go together to serve a warrant.

 The problem is that when they arrive to serve the warrant, the man (Gary Cole) murders someone with police officers on hand as accessories.

 What results is a chase movie, where the two men are hapless yet somehow manage to overcome the odds as hitmen are unable to bring them down.

 After breaking out with South Park, Matt Stone and Trey Parker decided to make a different kind of animated movie.

 This was Team America: World Police, which used puppets similar to the classic series Thunderbirds.